Tuition & Financial Aid

 Students enrolled in the combined MS/DI program and placed at the VA Portland Health Care System for their primary placement site may receive a stipend for the first year of the program.
 The ability to offer the stipend is negotiated on an annual basis.
 Stipends are currently not available to students placed at any other supervised practice sites affiliated with the program.

-Students enrolled in the Dietetic Internship program and placed in Medford, OR for their supervised practice rotations will be granted a travel stipend.
+Students enrolled in the Dietetic Internship program and placed in Medford, OR for their supervised practice rotations will be granted a travel reimbursement.
 The amount of the stipend and ability to offer the stipend is determined on an annual basis by the GPHN Program Director and will be discussed with Medford-placed interns during GPHN's Orientation Week.

 Promising Scholar Award: These awards are made to outstanding students that show great potential to contribute to the intellectual richness and diversity of the OHSU student community.
 This award, $1000 to cover relocation expenses funded by the Center for Diversity and Inclusion, is for accepted incoming students only and recipients must be nominated by the OHSU School of Medicine Graduate Studies Director.
 Number of awards given each year is limited.
 If you believe you qualify as a promising scholar, please do two things: